-We’re looking for people who are as passionate about their technical professions as we are.
-And we’re interested in people who really want the job, who want to learn, and see Helix as a place to grow, contribute and make a difference.
-If that’s you, then apply for the job.
-To get the job, follow the advice below.
+We're looking for people who are as passionate about their technical professions as we are.
+And we're interested in people who really want the job, who want to learn, and who see Helix as a place to grow, contribute and make a difference.

 Show us you're qualified.